Last Minute Gift Ideas

 Shop With Enabling Devices

-When it comes to shopping for gifts for children and adults with disabilities, it’s important to stop and think about their unique personality and interests, as well as their own special needs.
+When it comes to shopping for gifts for children and adults with disabilities, it’s important to stop and think about their unique personalities and interests, as well as their own special needs.
 If you aren’t sure what kind of gift they’d appreciate, there’s no shame in asking them — or their parent — for some guidance or suggestions.
-If you’re still not sure how to select the right gift for that special person in your life, let Enabling Devices help.
+If you’re still not sure how to select the right gift for that special person in your life, Enabling Devices can help.

 Our goal is to develop and promote products that help children and adults with special needs lead joyful, fulfilling lives.
 We never want to see someone miss out just because they didn’t know a certain product existed.
 We want to get those products into the hands of the people who need them the most.